-Thanks to his athletic body, this dog loves dog sports and is actually quite successful in them.
+Thanks to his athletic body, this dog loves dog sports and is quite successful in them.

 On the other hand, what these dogs are not good at is housebreaking.
-Just like many another small-dog breed, they can be complicated and you can never fully trust them when they are left alone in the house.
+Just like many other small dog breeds, they can be complicated and you can never fully trust them when they are left alone in the house.